nhsd-exeter/dos-integration/README.md

 Tests are currently separated into many tags.
 These tags are used to run the tests in parallel.
 The tags are as follows:

+- general: Tests that do not fall into other groups
+- validation: Tests that validate incorrect data is not processed
+- slack_and_infrastructure: Tests that validate slack alerts and infrastructure (including quality checker tests)
+- reporting: Tests that validate reporting
-- pharmacy - All Tests that check pharmacy functionality
+- opening_times: Tests that check/update opening times
-- pharmacy_no_log_searches - Pharmacy tests that do not use the AWS CloudWatch Log Insights search functionality.
-These tests are fast as they check the database directly
-- pharmacy_cloudwatch_queries - Pharmacy tests that use the AWS CloudWatch Log Insights search functionality.
-These tests are slow as they check the CloudWatch Logs.

 #### Where are the integration tests run?